org-formation/org-formation-cli/docs/cloudformation-resources.md

 - Variability in resource configuration needs to be managed centranlly and relative to the account resource

 Organization Formation allows you to define any CloudFormation resource and annotate this with additional attributes that contain information about how these should be bound to the accounts within your organization.

+Org-Formation templates that contain resources can be updated using:
+``> org-formation update-stacks template.yml --stack-name stackName``

+More information in the [CLI reference](cli-reference.md)

 **example**:
 In this example a IAM Group will be created in the SharedUsersAccount and a IAM Role will be created in all accounts.
 The IAM Role however can only be assume from the SharedUserAccount and the Group can only assume this specific Role.